coletonodonnell/coleton.io/content/posts/algo.md

 ### Open Hashing (Chaining)

-Remember, the modulus hash function is $h(x) = x \bmod 10$, but we also are running into the problem of conficts.
+Remember, the modulus hash function is $h(x) = x \bmod 10$, but we also are running into the problem of conflicts.
 An intuitive idea is to use a linked list for conflicts, so we create an array of nodes, and each node contains a linked list of the elements.
 So for the 5, we can shovel any value that ends with 5, and if we wanted to search for 25, we can just search the linked list belonging to the 5th element.
 So, what is the time complexity?
 Well, first we have to determine what is called the loading factor.
 The loading factor $\lambda = \frac{n}{\text{size}}$.
-The size of the hastable is 10, so for example if we have 100 keys, then our loading factor $\lambda$ is equal to 10.
+The size of the hashtable is 10, so for example if we have 100 keys, then our loading factor $\lambda$ is equal to 10.
 The average successful search time complexity is $t = 1 + \frac{\lambda}{2}$.
 The average unsuccessful search time complexity is $t = 1 + \lambda$.

 #### Implementation